Medical Device Cybersecurity

-This course is designed for engineers, application developers, system designers, embedded system programmers, technical project and product managers and cybersecurity professionals using embedded systems.
+This course is designed for engineers, analysts, application developers, system designers, embedded system programmers, hardware engineers, test and evaluation engineers, modeling and simulation developers, technical project and product managers and cybersecurity professionals using embedded systems and medical devices.

 What You Will Learn

-- Foundations of medical devices cyber security and emerging threats
+- Learn about foundation of medical devices cyber security and emerging threats

 - Communicating cybersecurity vulnerabilities